-DRY NEEDLING
+DRY NEEDLING TREATMENTS

 DRY NEEDLING: What is it and how does it differ from Acupuncture?

-Medical Acupuncture and Dry Needling, on the other hand, target specific trigger points within muscles, various points along the nervous system or tender points that are causing pain or limiting mobility.
+Medical Acupuncture and Dry Needling, in contrast, target specific trigger points within muscles, points along the nervous system, or tender areas that cause pain or limit movement.

 BENEFITS OF DRY NEEDLING:

-Dry Needling has been shown to:
+Dry Needling has been found to:

 - Decrease muscle tightness

-- Increase Blood Flow
+- Increase blood flow

-- Reduce Pain
+- Reduce pain

 DRY NEEDLING FOR PAIN RELIEF